v-morris/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 6: September 2, 2019

+**Today's Progress**: Finished Section 4 of the Advanced JavaScript Concepts Udemy Course.
+Topics included -
+* Primitive vs Non-Primitive Data types in JS
+* Undefined - absence of a definition, Null - absence of a value
+* Array.isArray() to check for array type because typeof will only show you that an array is an object
+* Pass by Reference vs Pass by Value - objects are pass by reference, pointing to a specific place in memory.
+Primitive data types are pass by value and contain their own seperate places in memory, rather than point to one location.
+* How to clone an object or array so prevent any issues caused by pass by reference
+* Object.assign(), spread operator for shallow clones (one layer)
+* JSON.parse(JSON.stringify()) for deep cloning -- but this can cause performance issues if the object is large
+* Type Coersion when using a double equals sign
+* Object.is for comparison
+* Static typing in JS using FLow, Elm, ReasonML, or TypeScript

+**Thoughts:** A little review again, but refreshed a lot of knowledge on pass by reference vs pass by value and how to deep clone.
+I looked up some info and it seems like that can get pretty complex.
+I'm excited to be on to Section 5 because it contains a lot of completely new knowledge, so I'm looking forward to learning it all.
+I'd also like to maybe start including some TypeScript in my work and maybe run through an Egghead course to get a quick idea of it.
+I've used it a tiny bit in the past, but mostly forget it.
+I've noticed a lot of employers want TypeScript, so it's on my list to review.
+I may work on an algorithm tonight as well, or at least review the Check Permutations algorithm.

+**Sources:**  Advanced JavaScript Concepts - Andrei Neagoie Udemy Course

 ### Day 5: September 1, 2019

 **Today's Progress**: Finished Section 3 of the Advanced JavaScript Concepts Udemy course.
 A little review, but learned some things a lot more in depth.
 Todays topics included -